 - To provide a means of measuring and controlling the performance of individuals and corporate objectives.

 This relates to the planning of activities or operations of the enterprise, such as product sales and purchases.
-The two ways of preparing operating budgets include periodic and continuous budgeting.
+The two ways of preparing operating budgets includes;

 This is concerned with the financial implications of the opening budgets: the expected cash inflows and outflows, financial positions and the operating results.
 The essential components of the financial Budget include; cash budget, Pro-forma balance sheet, and income statements.